pascallaliberte/sharpen.page/_posts/2020-07-24-landing-page-remove-friction-or-help-make-progress.md

 Big anxiety.

 The "No credit card required" does not provide any re-assurance for my situation.
 It's a cliché that doesn't help me make any progress.
-That note, which was supposed to friction remover, actually contributes to my hesitations.
+That note, which was supposed to be a friction remover, actually _contributes_ to my hesitations.

 > There's no way I'm trying the product without getting an answer for this question.